 Pep Streebeck: Yeah, it's going to be a little different.
 Connie is not going to be sleeping in a box, or meowing all night, or clawing up your drapes.
 Or maybe she will.
 I mean, you're both kind of starting from scratch with this.

-- In The Graduate, it's pretty clear that Ben, the protagonist, is a virgin before he sleeps with Mrs. Robinson.
+- In The Graduate, it could be interpreted that Ben, the protagonist, is a virgin before he sleeps with Mrs. Robinson.
+At the very least, he sleeps with Mrs Robinson because she challenges him on his inexperience.
 He acts so horribly awkward she outright asks him, and he unsuccessfully tries to deny it, so she basically dares him to prove himself.
 "Just because you happen to be inadequate in one way..."
 To his...credit?...Dustin Hoffman, 30 years old at the time, does a great job of playing a nervous, shy virgin.

 - Averted in Pleasantville, in which the title town is based on a 50s TV show, and thus no one ever has sex, until the protagonists show up...

 - Averted in Twilight.
 Edward has been a virgin for all his 114 years, and refuses to sleep with Bella before marriage, though she's dying to.
 Also Jacob is probably a virgin (nothing indicates otherwise) but then he's only 17.